 To reach the horseback riding trailhead from Las Vegas, head north on US95 for 22 miles.
 Turn left on SR156.
 The parking area is accessed by a dirt road located 100 feet north of the McWilliams Campground entrance on State Route 156.
 Walk south up State Route 156 to return to the upper parking lot of the ski area.

 Trail Access: Take State Route 156 south to where it ends in the upper parking lot of Lee Canyon Ski Area.
 The trail is located to the left, at the end of the parking lot.

-Overall, Bristlecone Pine Horse Trail is the 2nd most popular horseback riding trail of all 24 horseback riding in Nevada.
+Overall, Bristlecone Pine Horse Trail is the 2nd most popular horse trail of all 24 horseback rides in Nevada.